 Preheat oven to 400 degrees.
 Cut your butternut squash in half, scoop out the seeds.
 Cut into cubes until you get about 3 cups worth.
-Place on a baking sheet.
-Drizzle with olive oil and a little bit of salt and pepper.
-Roast for 30 minutes.
+Mince the garlic and set the garlic aside.

 While the squash is cooking, fry your bacon in a skillet until crispy.
 Once done, remove the bacon from the pan and place it onto a plate.
 Keep the bacon grease in the skillet!

-Add the butternut squash mixture BACK to the pan that you cooked the bacon in.
-Turn on the oven eye and spread out the sauce in the pan and let it get warmed back up.
+Add the butternut squash sauce mixture BACK to the pan that you cooked the bacon in.
+Turn on the oven eye on medium heat and spread out the sauce in the pan and let it get warmed back up.